wonyongpark89/wonyongpark89.github.io.legacy/_projects/projects-1.md

 * What should we teach young people about the Grenfell disaster, and how can we do this?

 ## Objectives
-* To understand the community’s experiences, views, emotions and hopes related to Grenfell
+* Understand the community’s experiences, views, emotions and hopes related to Grenfell
-* To develop a set of priorities and approaches for disaster justice education in the context of Grenfell
+* Develop a set of priorities and approaches for disaster justice education in the context of Grenfell
-* To produce actionable policy recommendations for disaster justice education in the context of Grenfell
+* Produce actionable policy recommendations for disaster justice education in the context of Grenfell

 ## Publications